Louis Linwood Voit III Player Props: Brewers vs. Padres

 Padres Pitching Rankings

+- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 17th in the league.

-- The Padres' 4.26 team ERA ranks 13th among all MLB pitching staffs.
+- The Padres have a 4.13 team ERA that ranks 11th among all league pitching staffs.

-- Padres pitchers combine to allow 12 total home runs at a rate of 0.9 per game (to rank 13th in the league).
+- The Padres rank 13th in baseball in home runs surrendered (14 total, one per game).

-- Martinez (0-1) gets the start for the Padres, his third of the season.
+- Wacha (2-0) gets the starting nod for the Padres, his third this season.

-- In his most recent time out on Friday, the right-hander threw 4 2/3 innings against the Atlanta Braves, giving up four earned runs while surrendering four hits.
+- His most recent appearance came on Saturday against the Atlanta Braves, when the righty went six scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.